-But this historic initiative was undertaken with a certain degree of caution, in keeping with the fact that, though the Petroleum Ministry had been set up as a regulatory body, the government had little experience of direct control of an industry as important, not to say as global, as oil.
+▶ caution, in keeping with the fact that, though the Petroleum Ministry had been set up as a regulatory body, the government had little experience of direct control of an industry as important, not to say as global, as oil.

-As Barry Barnes, a lifetime oil man who became the country's Energy Minister at one point in his career and is currently a special adviser to the present Energy Minister, Senator Conrad Enill, remembers it: "Dr Williams preferred that Trinidad and Tobago not go it entirely alone in this first foray into oil, which was not without risk and approached his good friend, Augustus Long, President of Texaco Inc (which was then the largest oil producer in Trinidad and Tobago) and asked if they could help out, but Texaco said it had enough problems with its own stripper production."
+As the late Barry Barnes, a lifetime oilman until his death in 2011, who became the country's Energy Minister at one point, remembered it: "Dr Williams preferred that Trinidad and Tobago not go it entirely alone in this first foray into oil, which was not without risk and approached his good friend, Augustus Long, President of Texaco Inc (which was then the largest oil producer in Trinidad and Tobago) and asked if they could help out, but Texaco said it had enough problems with its own stripper production."

-A small US independent, the Tesoro Petroleum Corporation of San Antonio, Texas, then entered the picture and agreed to come in with the government, taking 49.9 per cent of the former BP operation and providing the top management, while the state retained nominal control with 50.1 per cent."The government put up US\$100,000 and Tesoro a similar amount to form the Trinidad-Tesoro Petroleum Co Ltd." Mr Barnes notes.
+A small US independent, the Tesoro Petroleum Corporation of San Antonio, Texas, then entered the picture and agreed to come in with the government, taking 49.9 per cent of the former BP operation and providing the top management, while the State retained nominal control with 50.1 per cent.
+"The government put up US\$100,000 and Tesoro a similar amount to form the Trinidad-Tesoro Petroleum Co Ltd," Mr Barnes told this publication in 2008.
 "A further TT\$90 million was borrowed to pay off BP, pledged against the assets of the company and backed by government guarantee.
 And they agreed that Tesoro would come in and operate the company."